Education and Training Evaluation Commission

 The Education and Training Evaluation Commission (ETEC) (هيئة تقويم التعليم والتدريب), formerly known as the Education Evaluation Authority, is a government organization responsible for planning, evaluation, assessment, and accreditation of educational and training systems in Saudi Arabia in coordination with the Ministry of Education.

 Established in 2017 following the council of ministers’ decree No. 120, as a governmental entity, ETEC is independent both legally and financially and reports directly to the prime minister.
 The organization of the commission in its new entity was issued in 2019, in accordance with the council of ministers resolution No. 108 to strengthen its mission as a specialized authority to evaluate, measure, and accredit qualifications in the field of education and training for public and private sectors, as well as to raise their quality, efficiency, and their contribution to the service of the economy and national development in coherence with the kingdom's Vision-2030.

-Key Tasks

-Setting national standards for the evaluation of education, training, and general education curricula.

-Elevating the measurement services, and assessments in the education and training system.

-Implementing evaluation, program, and institutional accreditation in the education and training system.

-Licensing professionals and workers in the education and training field.